 How to get the most out of Writing Center consultations

-This tutor can become familiar with your project and your discipline’s genre conventions.
-The more your tutor knows about your project and your field, the better they can respond to your work.
+This consultant can become familiar with your project and your discipline’s genre conventions.
+The more your consultant knows about your project and your field, the better they can respond to your work.

 Schedule appointments regularly throughout the term

-Bring exemplars of similar projects to show your tutor
+Bring exemplars of similar projects to show your consultant

-Understand what your tutor can and cannot do:
+Understand what your consultant can and cannot do:

-- The tutor can work with you on strategies for composing, organizing, focusing, clarifying, editing, and proofreading your work.
+- The consultant can work with you on strategies for composing, organizing, focusing, clarifying, editing, and proofreading your work.

-- The tutor can provide feedback from the perspective of an educated general audience.
+- The consultant can provide feedback from the perspective of an educated general audience.

-- The tutor, a non-specialist in your field, may not be not representative of your thesis’s or dissertation's primary audience.
+- The consultant, a non-specialist in your field, may not be not representative of your thesis’s or dissertation's primary audience.

-- Your tutor cannot replace your faculty or your colleagues when it comes to conversing with you about your project.
+- Your consultant cannot replace your faculty or your colleagues when it comes to conversing with you about your projects.

-- Tutors cannot provide short-term fixes for drafts.
-They can work with you on sentence level issues, but they cannot edit or proofread your work; they show you how to become your own best editor and proofreader.
+- Consultants cannot provide short-term fixes or drop-off service for drafts.
+They can work with you at the sentence level, but they cannot edit or proofread your work; they show you how to become your own best editor and proofreader.